Average Office Size: How Much Square Feet per Employee Do You Need?

 What’s the Average Cost of Office Space per Employee?

-As of 2025, the average cost of office space per employee ranges between $5,000 and $12,000 per year, depending on location, industry, and office size.
+The average cost of office space per employee ranges from $5,000 to $12,000 per year depending on location:

 What’s the Average Square Footage of a Home Office?